PShengZhe/EDB-Net/README.md

 This project is the code implementation of the paper "EDB-Net: Entropy Dual-Branch Network for Improved Few-Shot Text Classification".
 The code is about to be uploaded.
 # Data
 The datasets required for the experiment are shown in the table below.
-To ensure reproducibility, we have already uploaded them to this repository, and they can be directly downloaded for use.
 | Dataset | Avg.
 Length | Samples | Train / Valid / Test |
 | ---- | ---- | ---- | ---- |
 | HuffPost | 11.48 | 36900 | 20 / 5 / 16 |